 - You don’t meet the income guidelines according to SSA’s definition of “substantial gainful activity.”
-As of 2020, the amount allowed under these guidelines is $1,220 per month.
+As of 2023, the amount allowed under these guidelines is $1,470 per month gross.
 Since SSA approves those whose disability renders them unable to work, your application is likely to be denied if you are earning more than the allowed amount.
-You can work some, but be careful not to exceed the $1,220 per month.
+You can work some, but be careful not to exceed the $1,470 per month.

 - You have failed to show sufficient medical evidence of your disability.
-When you submit your initial application for SSD benefits, it is important that you submit all your medical records and that these medical records clearly show your disability prevents you from working.
-It is equally important that your physician notes in your records that your disability is preventing you from working.
+When you submit your initial application for SSD benefits, it is important that you submit all your medical providers and that your medical records overtly document the disabling symptoms and problems your medical conditions cause you to experience.
+It is equally important that your physician notes in your progress notes the symptoms and problems your diagnosed medical conditions are causing you to experience .
 SSA is looking for evidence from your doctors that discuss your disability and pain.
 Efforts on your part to help your injury by trying different medications and treatments evidence that, despite your best efforts, you are simply not able to work.

 - You filed a new application following your denial rather than following the process of reconsideration, Administrative Law Judge appeal, and the two appeals following.
-Once the SSA realizes you have already applied, they will immediately deny your new application, so follow the process carefully.
+Once the SSA realizes you have already applied, they could deny your new application, so follow the process carefully.